inmanta/inmanta-core/docs/administrators/upgrading_the_orchestrator.rst

 This document describes how to upgrade to a new version of the orchestrator by setting up a new orchestrator next to the existing orchestrator and migrating all the state from the existing to the new orchestrator.
-This procedure should be followed when an in-place update of the orchestrator is not possible e.g. when the operating system needs to be updated alongside the orchestrator.
+This procedure should be followed when an in-place upgrade of the orchestrator is not possible e.g. when the operating system needs to be upgraded alongside the orchestrator.

 Terminology
 +++++++++++